hfg-gmuend/openmoji/helpers/README.md

 - `generate-index-list-html.js` generate overview list index-list.html
 - `import-svg-to-src-folder.js` import new OpenMojis to src folder
 - `prettyfy-figma-svg.js` prettfy svg files exported by [Figma](https://www.figma.com/)
+- `npm run show-extras-hexcodes` shows an overview of private use hexcodes of the openmoji-extras